benjaminyzg/react-portfolio/README.md

 # Hi there, I'm Benjamin 👋

 Welcome to my GitHub profile!
 I'm a passionate developer, always eager to learn and build innovative solutions.
+I appreciate the innovate use of aesthetic digital design - to convey and delivery message in a minimalistic language

 ## ℹ️ Overview
 New to GitHub, and I'm trying to figure how to use this platform correctly and appropriate for both work and testing.
 I believe that this is a tools that is necessary, or basic requirement for a lot of technology companies, particularly in the software development space doing CI/CD development.
 Some of respository might be configured and inappropriately configured and implemented -> do let me know via email.